arvind632/JavaScript-Question-Answer/README.md

 ## 📌 16.
 Explain the JavaScript Memory Leak.

-CA memory leak happens when your JavaScript program keeps using memory but never releases it, even though it is no longer needed.
+A memory leak happens when your JavaScript program keeps using memory but never releases it, even though it is no longer needed.
 Because of leaks, your app becomes:
 * Slower
 * Laggy